vanessa-knyspel/Breast-Cancer-DGE-Analysis/README.md

 * Response to insulin
 * Adaptive thermogenesis

 Many enriched terms were associated with cellular metabolism, hormone signalling, and responses to environmental stimuli.
-Enrichment of oxygen-response pathways may reflect adaptation to altered metabolic conditions within the tumour microenvironment, while insulin and peptide hormone signalling pathways suggest changes in cellular regulatory networks associated with breast cancer progression.
+The enrichment of oxygen-response pathways may be consistent with altered metabolic and environmental responses in tumour tissue, while insulin and peptide hormone signalling pathways suggest changes in cellular regulatory networks associated with breast cancer progression.

 ### KEGG Pathway Enrichment Analysis